Telariust/pollard-kangaroo/README.md

  - support arbitrary range (keyspace) start:end

 Expected in the future
- - multicore
- - precision S(i) set without problem of odd of pow2 S(i) set
+ - precision S(i) set without problem of odd of pow2
- - ...?

 Multicore options:
  1) naive parallelism, split equally the search range
- - warning! the lowest efficiency (w/Ncores)<sup>1/2</sup>
- - in process, wait..
  2) parallelism by Oorschot&Wiener
- - norm efficiency w1/2/Ncores
- - odd numbers U=V=2p+/-1, U+V<=Ncores
  - has problem of collisions between members of the same herd
- - in process, wait..
  3) parallelism by Pollard (best choice)
- - norm efficiency w<sup>1/2</sup>/Ncores
- - coprime number U+V<=Ncores
+ - coprime/odd numbers U=V=2p+/-1, U+V<=Ncores
- - never problem of collisions between members of the same herd
+ - without problem of collisions between members of the same herd
- - in process, wait..

-Acceleration on several devices (i.e. with shared RAM) for 2) and 3) (w<sup>1/2</sup>/Ncores) can only be achieved using the pool.
+*Acceleration on several devices (i.e. with shared RAM) for 2) and 3) (w<sup>1/2</sup>/Ncores) can only be achieved using the pool.
 Filtered distinguished points should be sent to the pool in a single hashtable.

+*removed support coincurve lib, reason: if u can install coincurv - that u can install gmpy2

 # Compilation

 Its python implementation, need install python 2 or 3.

-Raw python is more x10 slower, recommended install module gmpy2 or coincurve.
+Raw python is more x10 slower, recommended install module gmpy2.

 how to install gmpy2 on windows
  1) download file .whl from https://www.lfd.uci.edu/~gohlke/pythonlibs/